- This event has passed.

 Svetlana has over 15 years of experience in mobile industry.
 She has been a part of the GSMA’s Connected Living Program since 2009, working on the development of the Embedded Mobile Guidelines.
 Thereafter she has managed the Smart Energy and Smart Cities market development projects.
 Since March 2014, Svetlana has been leading the Future IoT Networks project and the Mobile IoT Initiative, working with the industry to identify emerging IoT service requirements, with a focus on low power wide area technologies.

-President of FDD Product Line, Wireless Network Product Line, Huawei
+CSO of Wireless Product Line, Huawei

 Senior Director, Communication and Devices Group, Intel